-RYA Diesel Engine Course – Invest A Day, Save A Fortune
+RYA Diesel Engine Course Review – Invest A Day, Save A Fortune

 One of the things that stood out when we first looked around our sailing boat was the immaculate state of the diesel engine.
 It really was the tidiest that we’d seen.
 Not a hint of oil anywhere, very neat and orderly pipework and electricals and a lovely agricultural shade of green.
 It has behaved itself impeccably over the summer, always starting straight away and running so smoothly that you often have to check the rev counter to make sure that it’s still going.